TelerikAcademy/Slice-and-Dice/Course-Project/README.md

         - Forum with threads, categories, tags, users, user roles, search, comments, likes, etc...
         - Blog with posts, categories, tags, users, search, comments, likes, etc...
         - Online store with products, categories, prices, filtering, search, etc...
+- Use scripts for build, dev, deployment (10)
+  - Both npm and gulp scripts are fine

 **The application must work in the latest versions of the browsers: Google Chrome, Mozilla Firefox, Internet Explorer 10/11, Opera and Apple Safari**

 ##  Additional Requirements
 Follow the best practices for producing high-quality code: